 • During the phase 3 program, one study removed the restriction related to CBT and allowed for all previous forms of psychotherapy to be continued or newly initiated during the study.2

-• The clinical trial program in major depressive disorder with suicidal ideation and intent provided all patients with standard-of-care treatment, which included psychotherapy.3
+• The clinical trial program in major depressive disorder with suicidal ideation and intent provided all patients with standard-of-care (SOC) treatment, which may have included psychotherapy.3

 Literature Search